VBog/Bg-Bible-References/readme.txt

 = 2.7.0 =

 * Added option "Highlight references in the headers H1...H6".
 Thank you very much, Pozharko Andrej, for good idea.
+* Added option "Convert references to the normalized form".
+* For short code [references type="list"] specified additional parameter 'col' - the number of columns.

 = 2.6.0 =